Search for Dark Matter in 2HDMS at LHC and future Lepton Colliders: Introduction

 In an earlier work~\cite{Dutta:2023cig}, we studied the DM phenomenology of this model and identified the allowed parameter space from DM constraints such as the observed relic density, upper bounds on direct and indirect detection cross-sections from various experiments (LUX-ZEPLIN (LZ) and Fermi-LAT (Fermi)).
 Direct and indirect detection experiments act as a strong constraint on DM models.
 Simultaneously, DM production at the collider has also been probed at the LHC.
 In our past work~\cite{Dutta:2023cig}, we presented the predictions for a benchmark scenario, allowed by all constraints at future colliders.

-In the current work, we perform an exhaustive study, of the model parameter space, identifying regions that are allowed by existing data and at the same time are interesting from the point of view of DM phenomenology.
-We further mention that a new excess has been observed both at the former Large Electron-Positron Collider (LEP)~\cite{LEPWorkingGroupforHiggsbosonsearches:2003ing} in the $b\bar{b}$ mode as well as in the $\gamma\gamma$ final state at the Large Hadron Collider (LHC) experiments CMS and ATLAS~\cite{CMS:2023yay,ATLAS:2023jzc}.
-It was shown in~\cite{Heinemeyer:2021msz} and \cite{Biek_tter_2024}, such an excess can be accommodated within the 2HDMS scenario.
+In the current work, we investigate DM search at future colliders in the context of 2HDMS, as a reference model.
+We perform an exhaustive study, of the model parameter space, identifying regions that are allowed by existing data and at the same time are interesting from the point of view of DM phenomenology.
+We further mention that a new excess has been observed both at the former Large Electron-Positron Collider (LEP)~\cite{LEPWorkingGroupforHiggsbosonsearches:2003ing} in the $b\bar{b}$ mode as well as in the $\gamma\gamma$ final state at the Large Hadron Collider (LHC) experiments CMS and ATLAS~\cite{CMS:2023yay,ATLAS:2023jzc}. {Such an excess can be explained in several BSM models with extended scalar sectors~\cite{Fox:2017uwr, Haisch:2017gql, Benbrik:2022azi, Benbrik:2022dja, Azevedo:2023zkg, Belyaev:2023xnv,Biekotter:2019kde,Aguilar-Saavedra:2023vpd, Banik:2023ecr,Heinemeyer:2021msz,Biekotter:2021ovi, Biekotter:2023jld, Biekotter:2023oen,Cao:2016uwt, Cao:2019ofo, Choi:2019yrv, Biekotter:2021qbc, Li:2022etb,PhysRevD.100.035023, Biekotter:2017xmf, Liu:2018ryo, Liu:2018xsw, Biekotter:2019gtq, Richard:2017kot, Aguilar-Saavedra:2020wrj, Biekotter:2020cjs, Coloretti:2023wng, Bhattacharya:2023lmu, Ashanujjaman:2023etj, Escribano:2023hxj,Borah:2023hqw}.
+In the context of 2HDM extensions, it} was shown in~\cite{Heinemeyer:2021msz} and \cite{Biek_tter_2024}, such an excess can be accommodated within the 2HDMS scenario.
 In the current study, we incorporated this excess in some of our chosen benchmarks.
 Furthermore, we focus on choosing benchmarks for our collider study, that can be probed at future colliders.
 In this regard, we intend to perform a comparative analysis, in order to establish a complementarity between various proposed future colliders such as High Luminosity LHC (HL-LHC), International Linear Collider (ILC), Future Circular Collider in electron-positron mode (FCC-ee), Compact Linear Collider (CLIC) and muon collider, in terms of detection prospects and identify regions of parameter space that can be probed at certain colliders.
 Furthermore, we also point out the relevant channels that can probe certain scenarios best.
 In this analysis, we go beyond the signal cross-section and analyze the SM background at various colliders and their effects.
-We explore the potential at HL-LHC via the production channels: gluon fusion, vector boson fusion and $b\bar{b}$ associated Higgs production channels in mono-jet, di-jet and two b-jet along with missing transverse energy final states.
-While, HL-LHC does not show a promising discovery channel using cut-and-count analyses, it is important to note that $b\bar{b}$ associated Higgs production channels may also be competitive channels for heavy Higgses searches. for the current scenario, we highlight the efficacy of future lepton colliders over HL-LHC to search for dark matter signatures in 2HDMS.
+We explore the potential at HL-LHC via the production channels: gluon fusion (GGF), vector boson fusion (VBF) and $b\bar{b}$ associated Higgs production (BBH) channels in mono-jet, di-jet and two $b$-jet along with missing transverse energy final states.
+While, HL-LHC does not show a promising discovery channel using cut-and-count analyses, it is important to note that BBH channels may also be competitive channels for heavy {Higgs bosons} searches.
+For the current scenario, we highlight the efficacy of future lepton colliders over HL-LHC to search for DM signatures in 2HDMS.